-Example: One of the annoying cons of Corona, currently, is that you need Wi-Fi to build your project for mobile.
-It needs to connect with Corona servers, do something there, and then return the result.
+Example: One of the annoying disadvantages of Corona used to be that you need Wi-Fi to build your project for mobile.
+It needs to connect with their servers, do something there, and then return the result.
 This takes a lot of time.
 Too much time, one might say.
 However, now that the engine is completely free and open source, it is offline and this isn't a problem anymore!

 Conclusion?
-Corona is an established and mature engine, but its promising past does not guarantee a promising future.
+Solar2D is an established and mature engine, but its promising past does not guarantee a promising future.
 In other words: only time will tell.

-(On a more technical note: Corona uses OpenGL, which is dying if not already dead.
+(On a more technical note: Solar2D uses OpenGL, which is dying if not already dead.
 Is that a problem?
 No, certainly not, almost all devices and engines still use it.
 Will that be a problem in, say, five years?
 Perhaps.
-Vulkan is taking over everywhere, even though it didn't even exist a few years ago.
+Vulkan is taking over everywhere, even though it didn't even exist as an option a few years ago.
 The technical world progresses too quickly to keep track.
 If an engine is not actively maintained, there can be problems down the road.)

 Final Verdict & Recommendations

 - If you're looking to create a 2D mobile game, make sure to give it a shot.

 - If you're ambitious and want to create a huge game, don't use it.